51Degrees/documentation/src/concepts/configuration/builders/elementbuilder.md

 Typically the @flowelement built by an **element builder** is added to a @pipeline via a @pipelinebuilder.

-By convention, a @flowelement's configuration is immutable once it has been constructed, so all configuration should be done in the **builder**.
+By convention, the configuration of a @flowelement is immutable once it has been constructed, so all configuration should be done in the **builder**.